 The pediatric dentist near you will explain some differences certainly exist between dental exams and checkups for children.
 The differences are related to the behavior of the child during the exams and whether he or she cooperates with the dentist or not.
 The dentist may invite you to the exam room to comfort the child if it is the child’s first or second visit to the dentist.
 You may even be requested to sit on the dentist’s chair with the child in your lap if needed.
-If however your child is accustomed to the dentist’s office, the exams and checkups can proceed without difficulties as the child would know what to expect.
+If however your child is accustomed to the pediatric dentist’s office, the exams and checkups can proceed without difficulties as the child would know what to expect.

 The first part of a dental visit will be an examination of the child’s mouth.
 The dentist may take x-rays but will definitely look for cavities and any buildup of plaque and tartar on the teeth.
 Plaque is a sticky layer of bacteria that is clear and when left to accumulate on the teeth can harden into tartar.
 Removing tartar will be impossible for the child as it is for adults merely by brushing and flossing.
 It requires assistance from a professional pediatric dentist.

 When plaque and tartar are not removed from the child’s mouth it can lead to oral diseases and cause problems that will be difficult to manage later on.
 The gums of the child will also be checked to identify any problems of gum diseases.
 The depth of the gums between the teeth and the gums will be measured by using special instruments.
 Children with problems with the gums will display deep pockets.